tlaukkan/naf-mesh-adapter/Readme.md

 Demo of the mesh networking setup with two server peers:

-Rotating blue tetrahedrons are the server peer avatars you received from them.
+Rotating blue tetrahedrons are the server peer avatars.

 Green tetrahedrons are player avatars.